Drug Shows Promise in Slowing Progression of Smoldering Myeloma to Cancer

 More than half of the participants in the trial who were receiving the drug stopped taking it because of side effects, such as fatigue.
 In most of these patients, the side effects were treatable, noted Dr. Lonial.

-He discussed the findings May 15 during a press briefing that featured studies to be presented at the upcoming annual meeting of the American Society of Clinical Oncology (ASCO) in Chicago.
+He discussed the findings May 15 during a press briefing that featured studies to be presented at the 2019 annual meeting of the American Society of Clinical Oncology (ASCO) in Chicago.
+The study results were subsequently published in the Journal of Clinical Oncology on October 25.

 The new results, together with findings from previous studies, point to the potential for using therapies like lenalidomide in individuals with smoldering myeloma who are at high risk of progressing to cancer, Dr. Lonial said.